Subsumption Algorithms for Three-Valued Geometric Resolution: Introduction

 The first formula $ \phi_1 $ in example~\ref{Ex_matchings} has five matchings.
 In case there exists more than one matching, it matters for the geometric prover which matching is returned.
 This is because the prover analyses which ground atoms in the interpretation $ I $ contributed to the matching, and will consider only those in backtracking.
 In general, the set of conflicting atoms in $ I $ should be as small as possible, and should depend on as few as possible decisions.
 (Decisions in the sense of propositional reasoning, see \cite{Handbook_sat:CDCL}.)
 The simplest solution for finding the best matching would be to enumerate all matchings, and use some preference relation $ \preceq $ to keep the best one.
 Unfortunately, this approach is not practical because the number of matchings can be extremely high.
 We will address this problem in Section~\ref{Sect_optimal}.

 Even if one is interested in the decision problem only, matching is still intractable because the decision problem is already NP-complete.
-This can be shown by a simple reduction from SAT.
+(See problem {\bf LO18} in \cite{GareyJohnson79}.)
 In this paper, we introduce several algorithms for efficiently solving the matching problem.
 The algorithms evolved out of predecessors that have been implemented before in the two-valued version of {\bf Geo} (\cite{deNivelleMeng2007f}), and in the three-valued version of {\bf Geo} that took part in CASC~J8 (see \cite{CASC2016}).
-The algorithm of the three-valued version is discussed in detail in \cite{deNivelle2016a}.
+The matching algorithm of the three-valued version is discussed in detail in \cite{deNivelle2016a}.
 Unfortunately, after comparison with other methods, in particular the algorithms in the current paper, and translation to SAT, the approach of \cite{deNivelle2016a} turned out not competitive, and we have abandoned it.
-On the positive side, we now have matchings algorithms that are on average 500-1000 times faster than the algorithm of \cite{deNivelle2016a}.
+The algorithm in this paper, and translation to SAT are on average 500-1000 times faster than the algorithm of \cite{deNivelle2016a}.

 The paper is organized as follows: In Section~\ref{Sect_GCSP}, we translate the matching problem into a structure called \emph{generalized constraint satisfaction problem} (GCSP).
 The generalization consists of the fact that it contains additional constraints, that a solution must not make true.
 These constraints correspond to the conclusions of the geometric formula that one is trying to match.